-The term "financial institution" means any institution the business of which is en-
+The term "financial institution" means any institution the business of which is engaging in financial activities as described in section 1843(k) of title 12.

 (B) Persons subject to CFTC regulation

 Notwithstanding subparagraph (A), the term "financial institution" does not include any person or entity with respect to any financial activity that is subject to the jurisdiction of the Commodity Futures Trading Commission under the Commodity Exchange Act [7 U.S.C.
 1 et seq.].